Accelerating action: SDGs need ‘digital steroids’

 Click on a particular SDG button filtered on the top of the chart and catch a glimpse of the connection between digital technology and a relevant SDG target.

-Out of the 85 SDG Acceleration Actions that will be presented this week, 20 of them relate to digital technology, and have been proposed mainly by governments and civil society.
-Tech companies alone account for only two submissions and are partners in five of the ‘digital’ acceleration actions.
+Out of the 85 SDG Acceleration Actions presented this week, 20 relate to digital technology, and have been proposed mainly by governments and civil society.
+Tech companies account for only two submissions and are partners in five ‘digital’ acceleration actions.
 Prominent tech giants are missing from the picture.
 Mobilising the tech sector remains the main challenge in connecting the SDGs to a ‘digital steroids’ drip.

-Secondly, higher quality data, and more of it, can improve the way we are monitoring the implementation of SDGs.
+Secondly, higher quality data, and more of it, can improve how we monitor the implementation of SDGs.
 One of the key messages of the 2019 High-Level Political Forum (9 – 18 July) is that currently, two-thirds of the SDG indicators – the key tool for measuring the implementation of the SDGs – lack sufficient or up-to-date data.

 The healthcare sector is the most advanced: it uses data for mapping disease outbreaks, comparing the effectiveness of treatment, and improving the understanding of health conditions.
 With the Ebola outbreak in West Africa, aggregated case data became crucial in understanding the trajectory of the virus and formulating a corresponding response.
 In Brazil, the healthcare startup market is rapidly growing, with enterprises helping to cut costs and use data analytics to optimise patient care.

-The illustration below shows how values such as affordability, inclusiveness, human-centredness and accountability (a total of 11 values), which are at the very heart of the SDG framework, interconnect with AI.
+The illustration below shows how values such as affordability, inclusiveness, human-centredness and accountability (a total of 11 values), at the heart of the SDG framework, interconnect with AI.

 What are the next steps?